 An intermediary serves as a platform through which a producer with a private cost sells a product to a unit mass of consumers.
 The intermediary has information about the match values between consumers and the product, which can be used to inform both the consumers and the producer.
 This paper studies the revenue-maximizing mechanisms for the intermediary under two critical business models: the retail model and the marketplace model.
 We show that the market outcomes are equivalent across the two business models.
 Furthermore, it is optimal for the intermediary to either (i) provide upper-censored partial information to consumers and no information to the producer, or (ii) fully inform consumers about their values and partially disclose that information to the producer and induce quasi-perfect price discrimination.
 This result suggests that product recommendation and price discrimination are outcome-equivalent mechanisms for an intermediary.

-This paper examines the welfare effects of informational intermediation.
-A (short-lived) seller sets the price of a product that is sold through a (long-lived) informational intermediary.
-The intermediary can disclose information about the product to consumers, earns a fixed percentage of the sales revenue in each period, and has concerns about its prominence---the market size it faces in the future, which in turn is increasing in past consumer surplus.
-We characterize the Markov perfect equilibria and the set of subgame perfect equilibrium payoffs of this game and show that when the market feedback (i.e., how much past consumer surplus affects future market sizes) increases, welfare may decrease in the Pareto sense.
+This paper examines the welfare implications of third-party informational intermediation.
+A seller sets the price of a product that is sold through an informational intermediary.
+The intermediary can disclose information about the product to consumers and earn a fixed percentage of sales revenue in each period.
+The intermediary's market base grows at a rate that increases with past consumer surplus.
+We characterize the stationary equilibria and the set of subgame perfect equilibrium payoffs.
+When market feedback (i.e., the extent to which past consumer surplus affects future market bases) increases, welfare may decrease in the Pareto sense.